dibschat/tempAgg/README.md

 ### Custom Training

-To train the model from scratch run the following:
+To train the model, run the following:

 #### EPIC-KITCHENS-55
 ##### Action Anticipation